tobidelbruck/jupyter-save-load-vars/README.md

-# jupyter-saveloadvars
+# jupyter-save-load-vars
 Saves and loads variables, typically to and from an [IPython/Jupyter](https://stackoverflow.com/questions/51700425/what-is-the-relation-and-difference-between-ipython-and-jupyter-console) workspace.

 [dill](https://pypi.org/project/dill/) is often used for [saving and loading from python notebooks](https://stackoverflow.com/questions/34342155/how-to-pickle-or-store-jupyter-ipython-notebook-session-for-later) but it fails for objects that cannot be pickled, e.g. hardware objects or generators.
-It also requires users to wrap the `dill.dump()` in a with open(file): call and does not handle restoring the variables to the workspace from the returned data from `dill.load()`. _**saveloadvars**_ is an attempt to make this process as simple as possible.
+It also requires users to wrap the `dill.dump()` in a with open(file): call and does not handle restoring the variables to the workspace from the returned data from `dill.load()`. _** jupyter-save-load-vars**_ is an attempt to make this process as simple as possible.

+ jupyter-save-load-vars supplies two functions, via `from jupyter_save_load_vars import savevars, loadvars`

 * `savevars(filename)` finds all local variables, excludes In and Out and any variable that starts with '_' and just skips objects that cannot be picked.